dotnet/dotNext/docs/features/cluster/index.md

 [ISerializable&lt;TSelf&gt;](xref:DotNext.Runtime.Serialization.ISerializable`1) interface is needed to provide serialization/deserialization logic.
 Thanks to static abstract methods in C#, the interface requires that the implementing type must provide deserialization logic in the form of static factory method.

 DTO models can be shared between the client and the listener.
 The message type must be registered in the client.
-After that, sending messages via typed client is trivial:
+After that, sending messages via the typed client is trivial:
 ```csharp
 ISubscriber clusterMember;
 var client = new MessagingClient(clusterMember).RegisterMessage<AddMessage>(AddMessage.Name);